matteomichelli/term-project/README.md

 ---

-## Milestone 2: Data Exploration & System Mapping
+## Data Exploration & System Mapping

 ### Data Sources
 Two data sources were used for this analysis, covering all 32 NHL teams across five regular seasons (2020-21 through 2024-25) at 5-on-5 strength: